spenjnb/startup-cs260/README.md

   res.status(401).send({ msg: 'Unauthorized' });
 });
 ```
+<h3>Simon WebSocket</h3>
+&emsp;The way websites work is through HTTP requests and responses.
+However, this type of connection is very simple and not enough if we want our website to be more complex.
+Websockets offer a more flexible type of connection.
+Http connectiong could be like a letter kind of communication where we send a letter and receive a response.
+Websockets could be thought as more like a phone call, an improved way of communicating, a more persistent type of connection that does not have to be dropped.
+THere are some downsides, now that connections do not have to be dropped if client makes too many request the one server it is connected to will have to handle all those requests.
+Http would open new connections to other servers and handle better many requets.
+Http is still slower than ws in most cases. <br/>

 <h3>Learning CSS</h3>
 &emsp;Cascading Style Sheets(CSS) The tool that is used to give style to the bewsite.